-The business currently farms over 600 acres; growing in industry leading substrate systems which produce thousands of tonnes of fruit each year for our major customers Tesco, Waitrose and Marks & Spencer.
+The business currently farms over 600 acres; growing in industry leading substrate systems which produce thousands of tonnes of fruit each year for our major customers Tesco, Waitrose, Lidl, Sainsbury's, Coop, Aldi and Marks & Spencer.

 Every berry that we grow has to be carefully picked and looked after to ensure that it reaches our customers in perfect condition.
 So we need lots of help each year to grow the plants, harvest the berries, pack them and transport them to our customers.
 The main type of work on the farm is picking.
-Over 1500 people are employed and accommodated at our 3 production sites at the height of the season.
+Over 1500 people are employed directly and accommodated at our 3 production sites at the height of the season.